Withholding Tax Implications for Charter Yachts

 Restructuring Advice

 All yacht-owning companies established in these territories that are undertaking charter activity should consider restructuring arrangements.
 Migration of the existing company or establishing a new yacht-owning company in a more suitable jurisdiction that does not trigger withholding tax issues is the preferred option.
-One such territory for migration or to set up a new yacht-owning company is Malta and Sarnia’s Malta office is on hand to help with such matters.
+One such territory for migration or to set up a new yacht-owning company is Malta and our Sarnia’s Malta office and Praxis Group’s In House Tax team is on hand to help with such matters.